hackclub/some-assembly-required/README.md

   - the save destination
   - and the location of the first number to add

 The decoder then sees that the next byte has the value `12`, so it knows that its save destination is register 12 (`r12`).
-It can then grab the data out of `r12` for the math part.
+It can then grab the number stored in `r12` for the math part.

 The decoder knows that next comes the argument for the number to add.
 It sees `4`, then adds `4` to whatever is in `r12`, and saves that new value to `r12`.
 Voila, maths!

 ### Electricity and the physical world

-The CPU is able to interpret machine code, which is just numbers, as instructions.
-We can represent these instructions as 1s and 0s, also known as [binary](#binary).
-In the physical world, we represent binary with electrical circuits.
-A single circuit may contain an electrical signal, or it may not.
-1 represents the presence of electricity, and 0 the absence of electricity.
-Multiple circuits can be arranged in a group to represent binary numbers.
-For example, 8 circuits could be grouped together to represent a byte.
+Now we know how the CPU is able to interpret machine code, which is just numbers, as instructions.
+And we know that these instructions can be represented with just 1s and 0s, also known as [binary](#binary).

+In the physical world, these binary numbers map to electrical circuits.
+To simplify a bit, if a circuit contains electrical current, it can be considered "on", or 1.
+If it doesn't have electrical current, it can be considered "off", or 0.
+Using this principal, multiple circuits can be arranged in a group to represent binary numbers.

 <p align="center">
   <br />